SplatFace: Gaussian Splat Face Reconstruction Leveraging an Optimizable Surface: Method

-Based on these empirical observations, we densify splats which are far from the surface.
-Fig~\ref{densification} illustrate how world space densification works.
-We calculate the splat-to-surface distance and then we select those with any samples further than an adaptive threshold $\tau_{s2s}$ to densify.
 We use the same densification techniques including clone and split from 3DGS.
 Splats which lie closer than the threshold distance are not densified by this rule, although they may be densified by view-space densification if they have a large accumulated RGB gradient.
-In addition to helping the splats better represent the input views, more splats in regions of complexity help the jointly optimized surface model to better capture the details of face shape.
+The densified floaters will be either dragged back to surface or pruned in later optimization.
+This approach maintains high-frequency skin detail capture while preventing artifacts in novel view synthesis.
+In addition, more splats in regions of complexity help the jointly optimized surface model to better capture the details of face shape.